ncatlab/nlab-content/pages/9/3/5/1/1539/content.md

 +-- {: .un_remark}
 ###### Remark

 Equivalently, in addition to finite limits and colimits and local cartesian closure, one may ask only that there exists a classifier $t\colon 1\to\Omega$ as above for *some* class $\mathcal{M}$ of [[monomorphisms]] which contains the [[regular monomorphisms]] and is closed under composition and pullback.
-It then follows that $\mathcal{M}$ is precisely the class of strong monics, and also equal to the class of regular monics.
+From this one can show that every morphism factors as an epimorphism followed by a regular monomorphism (see [Wyler, proposition 12.5](#Wyler)).
+It then follows that every strong monomorphism is regular, and therefore $\mathcal{M}$ is precisely the class of strong monomorphisms.

 =--